Don’t eat anything your grandmother wouldn’t recognize as food.” - Michael Pollan, In Defense of Food: An Eater’s Manifesto

 The EWG says they test the produce after it has been washed as the consumer would wash it at home, so the levels of pesticide residue would not change after the consumer takes the food home and cleans it.
 Since some plants absorb pesticides systemically, the group says, no amount of washing would remove the pesticides used, as they literally become part of the produce itself.

-According to their latest study, the worst offenders among conventionally-grown produce, and those they suggest consumers buy organic versions of, are as follows:
+According to their latest study, the 12 worst offenders, the so-called “dirty dozen,” and those they suggest consumers buy organic versions of, are as follows:

-Alternately, the EWG's “Clean 15” list includes conventionally-grown produce that shows the smallest amount of residual pesticide residue after washing.
-If your budget is limited, these are the items that are least likely to expose you to those unwanted chemicals.
+Alternately, the EWG’s “Clean 15” list includes conventionally-grown produce that shows the smallest amount of residual pesticide residue after washing.
+If your budget is limited, these are the items that are least likely to expose you to those unwanted chemicals, meaning it’s not as important, in their opinion, to buy these organic:

 Ultimately, the EWG and other watchdog groups say that if you can’t afford organic produce, it is still better to eat properly cleaned conventional produce than it is to eat processed and sugary foods.
 While they recommend eating organics when possible, they are not saying that one should never eat conventionally-grown fruits and vegetables at all.

-So, do eat up all the vegetables and fruits you can, whether organic or not, instead of processed foods like chips, dehydrated pre-cooked potatoes, macaroni with neon orange "cheese" powder, and candy.
-Train your children and grandchildren to do so, as well!
+So, do eat up all the vegetables and fruits you can, whether organic or not, instead of processed foods like chips, dehydrated pre-cooked potatoes, macaroni with neon orange “cheese” powder, and sweets.
+Train your children and grandchildren to do so, as well, so they can feel good, have energy, and hopefully have stronger immune systems and longer lives.
+Plus, fresh food just tastes better!

-Here are a couple of recipes that may just help you enjoy your summer produce even more this weekend:
+Here are a few recipes that may help you enjoy your delicious, local when possible and thoroughly-washed summer produce over the next few months:

 One 5 ounce package of organic baby spinach, arugula or other greens